PGEtinker/webhooks/SNIPPETS.md

 # Notes and Snippets

-This page contains a series of notes and script snippets that are nice to have a round for reference or straigh-up copy/paste
+This page contains a series of notes and script snippets that are nice to have a round for reference or straight-up copy/paste